dantesabatier/CoreData/README.md

 ## Dependencies

-The only direct dependency is [Foundation](https://github.com/dantesabatier/Foundation), also uses the great static analyzers [Psalm](https://psalm.dev/) and [PHPStan](https://phpstan.org/) and in the near future I plan to make it available via composer so you'll have a vendor folder.
+The only direct dependency is [Foundation](https://github.com/dantesabatier/Foundation), also uses the great static analyzers [Psalm](https://psalm.dev/) and [PHPStan](https://phpstan.org/) and in the near future I plan to make it available via composer, so you'll have a vendor folder.

 ## Prerequisites

-The code is well documented (I wrote most of the documentation so I can implement classes and methods) but, it's best if you have some Cocoa development experience.
+The code is well documented (I wrote most of the documentation, so I can implement classes and methods) but, it's best if you have some Cocoa development experience.

 ## Contributing